Gelmes/Docker-Ubuntu-Autoinstall/README.md

 This message shows that your installation appears to be working correctly.

 ```
+Hello from Docker!
-To generate this message, Docker took the following steps:
+o generate this message, Docker took the following steps:
  1. The Docker client contacted the Docker daemon.
  2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
     (amd64)